launchandlearn/launchandlearn.github.io/README.md

 * Added more themes.
 Now possible to add a custom-tailored theme
 * Code cleanup.
-* Finished adding Markdowm headers to all Markdown chapters
+* Finished adding Markdown headers to all Markdown chapters

 Thinking about next stages